Confident Kuldeep Helps India Beat Sri Lanka To Clinch ODI Series - UrduPoint

 Kuldeep, who was the only change in the team from India's opening win, and fast bowler Mohammed Siraj took three wickets each to bowl out Sri Lanka for 215 in 39.4 overs in Kolkata.

-The hosts were in trouble at 86-4, with skipper Rohit Sharma and star batter Virat Kohli back in the pavilion, but Rahul anchored the chase as the hosts got home in 43.2 overs to take an unbeatable 2-0 lead.
+The hosts were in trouble at 86-4, with skipper Rohit Sharma and star batter Virat Kohli back in the pavilion, but Rahul anchored the chase with his 64 as the hosts got home in 43.2 overs to take an unbeatable 2-0 lead.

-But Kuldeep, who has often missed out on a place in the XI to fellow spinners including Yuzvendra Chahal, who was deemed unfit for this match, grabbed the opportunity with figures of 3-51 and won praise from Rohit.
+Kuldeep, who has often missed out on a place in the XI to fellow spinners including Yuzvendra Chahal, grabbed the opportunity with figures of 3-51 and won praise from Rohit.

 "For him to come back and play the game he played today, it was fantastic," said Rohit of his man of the match performer.

+"Whatever opportunities I get, I try to do my best and back my abilities.
+However, team combinations are important.
+I don't think too much about it," he said.

+Siraj struck first as he bowled Avishka Fernando for 20 with an in-swinging delivery that took the inside edge of the bat to crash against middle stump.

-Nuwanidu put on 73 runs for the second wicket with Kusal Mendis before Kuldeep broke through.
+Nuwanidu Fernando put on 73 runs for the second wicket with Kusal Mendis before Kuldeep broke through.

-- Not enough runs - Nuwanidu raised his 50 but was soon run out after his 63-ball knock.
+- 'On my toes' - Nuwanidu reached 50 but was soon run out after his 63-ball knock.

 Kuldeep struck twice in two overs, including captain and previous match centurion Dasun Shanaka, bowled for two.